kopia/kopia/site/content/docs/Getting started/_index.md

 ---
-title: "Getting Started"
+title: "Getting Started Guide"
-linkTitle: "Getting Started"
+linkTitle: "Getting Started Guide"
-weight: 10
+weight: 3
 ---

 This guide will walk you through installing Kopia and setting up Kopia to backup/restore your data.
 Make sure to familiarize yourself with Kopia [features](../features/) before following this guide, so that you understand the appropriate terminology.
 As a reminder: